 Real estate investments are carried at cost less accumulated depreciation.
 The provision for depreciation is calculated using the straight-line method based upon the estimated useful lives of the respective assets.
 Expenditures for betterments that substantially extend the useful lives of the assets are capitalized.
-Expenditures for maintenance, repairs, and betterments that do not materially prolong the normal useful life of an asset are charged to operations as incurred.
+Expenditures for maintenance, repairs, and betterments that do not substantially prolong the normal useful life of an asset are charged to operations as incurred.

 Upon the sale or other disposition of assets, the cost and related accumulated depreciation and amortization are removed from the accounts and the resulting gain or loss, if any, is reflected as discontinued operations.
-In addition, prior periods' financial statements would be reclassified to eliminate the operations of sold properties.
+In addition, prior periods' financial statements would be reclassified to reflect the sold properties' operations as discontinued.

 Real estate investments include costs of development and redevelopment activities, and construction in progress.
 Capitalized costs, including interest and other carrying costs during the construction and/or renovation periods, are included in the cost of the related asset and charged to operations through depreciation over the asset's estimated useful life.
-Interest and financing costs capitalized amounted to \$1,399,000 and \$1,178,000 for the three months ended March 31, 2009 and 2008, respectively.
+Interest and financing costs capitalized amounted to \$1,721,000 and \$1,417,000 for the three months ended June 30, 2009 and 2008, respectively.
 The Company's capitalization policy on its development and redevelopment properties is guided by SFAS No. 34, "Capitalization of Interest Cost" and SFAS No. 67, "Accounting for Costs and Initial Rental Operations of Real Estate Projects".
-A variety of costs are incurred in the acquisition, development and leasing of a property, such as pre-construction costs essential to the development of the property, development costs, construction costs, interest costs, real estate taxes, salaries and related costs, and other costs incurred during the period of development.
-After determination is made to capitalize a cost, it is allocated to the specific component of a project that is benefited.
-The Company ceases capitalization on the portions substantially completed and occupied, or held available for occupancy, and capitalizes only those costs associated with the portions under construction.
-The Company considers a construction project to be substantially completed and held available for occupancy upon the completion of tenant improvements, but not later than one year from cessation of major construction activity.
+A variety of costs are incurred in the acquisition, development and related costs, and other costs incurred during the period of development.
+After a determination is made to capitalize a cost, it is allocated to the specific component of a propert that is benefited.
+The Company ceases capitalization on the portions substantially completed and occupied, or held available for occupancy upon the completion of tenant improvements, but not later than one year from cessation of major construction activity.

-SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets", requires that management review each real estate investment for impairment whenever events or circumstances indicate that the carrying value of a real estate investment may not be recoverable.
+SFAS 144 requires that management review each real estate investment for impairment whenever events or circumstances indicate that the carrying value of a real estate investment may not be recoverable.
 The review of recoverability is based on an estimate of the future cash flows that are expected to result from the real estate investment's use and eventual disposition.
 These cash flows consider factors such as expected future operating income, trends and prospects, as well as the effects of leasing demand, competition and other factors.
-If an impairment exists due to the projected inability to recover the carrying value of a real estate investment, an impairment loss is recorded to the extent that the carrying value exceeds estimated fair value.
-No impairment provisions were recorded by the Company during the three months ended March 31, 2009 and 2008, respectively.
+If an impairment event exists due to the projected inability to recover the carrying value of a real estate investment, an impairment loss is recorded to the extent that the carrying value exceeds estimated fair value.
 Real estate investments held for sale are carried at the lower of their respective carrying amounts or estimated fair values, less costs to sell.
 Depreciation and amortization are suspended during the periods held for sale.